tbranyen/diffhtml/README.md

 The module can be required via Node or browser environments.
 It is exported as a global named `diff` unless loaded as a module.

+##### Module format locations

+The codebase is authored with JavaScript (ES6 enhancements) and transpiled into ES5 (CJS) into the `dist/cjs` folder on every NPM publish.
+If you want to reference the ES5 files, point your entry to `diffhtml/dist/cjs`.
+If you want ES6, point to `diffhtml/lib`.
+If you want the UMD build you can simply point to `diffhtml` as it is the default or reference `dist/diffhtml.js` in your browser.

 #### Quick start

 Before diving into all the API details, the easiest way to understand using